John D. Moore

 2017 to present.
 Freelance proofreader.
 Including role as regular proofreader for The U.S.-Japan Women’s Journal since Fall 2017.

-2017 to present.
-Johns Hopkins University.
+2017 to 2019.
+Milton S. Eisenhower Library at Johns Hopkins University.
 Baltimore, Maryland.
 Library specialist.

 2014 to 2017.
 University of Oregon.
 Eugene, Oregon.
 Graduate Teaching Fellow.